harryzjm/Clipy/README.md

 If you have some bug, maybe you should remove `~/Library/Application Support/com.clipy-app.Clipy.debug`, or open an issue.

 ### How to Build
-0. Move to the project root directory
+0. Move to the project root directory.
+1. Run `pod install --repo-update` in Terminal.
 1. Open `Clipy.xcworkspace` on Xcode.
 2. build.